spraakbanken/sparv-pipeline/docs/developers-guide/config-parameters.md

 ## Config hierarchy

-When Sparv processes the corpus configuration it will look for config values in three different places in the indicated priority order:
+When Sparv processes the corpus configuration it will look for config values in four different places in the indicated priority order:
 1. the corpus configuration file
+2. a parent corpus configuration file
 2. the default configuration file in the [Sparv data directory](user-manual/installation-and-setup.md#setting-up-sparv)
 3. config default values defined in the Sparv decorators (as shown above)